 Participants will receive training on the lesson, discuss implementation with peers, and ask questions of Clark Garden staff.
 The day’s activities include lunch and a garden tour.

 To access the curriculum and to schedule a classroom visit to Clark Gardens incorporating Backpack Biology, teachers must attend an in-service training session.
-We are offering the training on Thursday April 7, 2011 from 8:30 am to 3:00 pm.

 A visit to Clark Gardens is the perfect field trip,

 in one of the State’s most beautiful outdoor classrooms.